What is an isrc code?

 2 digits – 11 for 2011

-5 digits Allocated by a record company when they have their own designated Registrant Code.
+5 digits Allocated by a record company/Master Rights Holder when they have their own designated Registrant Code.
 Otherwise allocated by Recorded Music NZ.

 Who should apply for an ISRC code?

-A master rights owner of any sound or video recording should apply.
+A Master Rights Holder of any sound or video recording should apply.
 This is usually a record label.
-The master rights owner is the “first owner” of a recording.
+The Master Rights Holder is the “first owner” of any recording.

-If the producer or master rights owner of the recording has sold the recording with all rights before coding, the acquirer should be considered as the first owner for the purposes of ISRC.
+If the producer or Master Rights Holder of the recording has sold the recording with all rights before coding, the acquirer should be considered as the first owner for the purposes of ISRC.

-Self-released artists can apply for individual codes from Recorded Music NZ.
+Self-released Recording Artists can apply for individual codes from Recorded Music NZ.

 What does it do?